 It is free from loan sharks, creditors, and court attachments.

 NSC or National Savings Certificate is one of the most popular choices among rural Indians.
 Under this investment option, the minimum investment is Rs.
-100 and a person has to select the time period of 5 or 10 year period.
+100 and a person has to select a period of 5 or 10-year period.
 The current interest rate that this insurance plan offers is 8.5% for 5 years and 8.8% for 10 years.
-As per the section 80TTA the tax benefits of interest are removed from NSC.
+As per section 80TTA, the tax benefits of interest are removed from NSC.
 That’s why PPF is slightly better than the NSC.

 3. Money Market Funds

-Money Market Funds are basically short-term investment options.
+Money Market Funds are short-term investment options.
 These funds are also very popularly known as the Liquid funds.
 As the name suggests, liquidity is the main motto.
 As compared to a savings account, this form of investment offers slightly better returns.
 The returns range from 5.5 to 9% based on the period and risk category.
 Normally, the liquid funds are safe investment options as they invest in fixed income securities.
-It is one of the largest part of mutual fund industry.
-In India there are several options to invest in money market funds.
+It is one of the largest parts of the mutual fund industry.
+In India, there are several options to invest in money market funds.

 Apart from these investment options, there are many more options where you can invest easily such as real estate, corporate deposits, gold/commodity investments, FDs, Ulips and many more that can provide good returns on your investment.
 So choose your investment option smartly to gain more in the future.